Doping in association football: World Cup 1954

-A study titled "Doping in Germany from 1950 to today", published in August 2013, stated that some members of the Germany national team received injections during their successful world cup 1954.
+A study titled "Doping in Germany from 1950 to today", published in August 2013, stated that some members of the West Germany national team received injections during their successful world cup 1954.
 Erik Eggers, who wrote about the pre-anabolic period in the study, was sure that the injections did not contain vitamin C ("They could have just eaten an orange") but assumed that they contained Pervitin: "If you take a look at newspaper reports back then and also the sports scientific environment plus the descriptions of team doctor Franz Loogen, you have to assume that amphetamines were administered."
 The study also stated that Pervitin (an upper, also used massively by soldiers in World War 2) was widespread in German football in the 1940s.
 The study, 800 pages in length and costing 450.000 Euro, was done by Berlin's Humboldt University and financed by the institute of sports science.